xipki/xipki/README.md

  - Support of both random and sequential certificate serial number assignment
  - Management of multiple CAs in one software instance
  - Multiple software instances (all can be in active mode) for the same CA
- - Support of databases Oracle, DB2, PostgreSQL, MySQL, H2 and HSQLDB
  - Embedded support of management of CA via embedded OSGi commands
  - API to specify CA management, e.g. GUI
  - Embedded database tool (export and import CA database) simplifies the switch of databases, upgrade of XiPKi and switch from other CA system to XiPKI CA